Digital QR Code Scavenger Hunt Guide: How to create, ideas, and examples

 Traditionally, the scavenger hunt items and clues were printed or written on paper.
 Using digital solutions, people have maneuvered and enhanced the game’s experience.
 QR Code Scavenger hunt is one among them that is growing in popularity because of its simplicity and convenience.

-While there is a ton of information on how to create a QR Code scavenger hunt, none of them abide by the rules of the original scavenger hunt.
+While there is a ton of information on creating a QR Code scavenger hunt, none of them abide by the rules of an actual scavenger hunt.
 This quick yet comprehensive guide will teach you how to create a fun scavenger hunt using QR Codes.

 Discuss and brainstorm on topics or themes of the QR Code scavenger hunt.
 Make a list of questions and clues you want the participants to solve.